-Since the mid-1970s, Mr. Apfel has been advising numerous clients in the United States and internationally on the full range of opportunities and challenges that a company faces.
+Since the mid-1970s, Mr. Apfel has advised numerous clients in the United States and internationally on the full range of opportunities and challenges that a company faces.
 Mr. Apfel’s experience includes advising on compliance matters, corporate governance issues, reorganizations and restructurings, mergers and acquisitions, public and private securities offerings and commercial transactions.
 He also advises boards of directors regarding their fiduciary duties and other responsibilities.

 Prior to joining Pepper, Mr. Apfel was co-chair of the Consumer Financial Services Group at Dewey & LeBoeuf.
 Before that, he served for two years on the Vorstand (management board) of ELSA AG, a German high tech company, and as chairman of its U.S. subsidiary, ELSA, Inc.

 Mr. Apfel has written and lectured extensively on compliance.
 He is the co-author of “The Consumer Financial Protection Bureau Reporter,” a four volume treatise published by CCH/Wolters Kluwer on Titles X and XIV of the Dodd-Frank Act and the regulatory framework they establish.

 - served as special counsel to the corporate advisor and monitor of a leading global pharmaceutical manufacturer pursuant to an SEC Consent Decree and a U.S. Department of Justice Deferred Prosecution Agreement; the representation focused on compliance and corporate governance

 - advised the board of directors of a major oilfield services company on matters involving corporate governance, compliance and fiduciary duties